← All Conditions

 Endometriosis is a condition in which tissue similar to the lining of the womb grows in other parts of the body.
 When this occurs in or around the chest — including on the diaphragm, the pleura (lung lining), or within the lung itself — it is known as thoracic endometriosis.

 Because the endometrial tissue responds to the same hormonal changes as the womb lining, symptoms typically occur in a cyclical pattern — appearing around the time of menstruation and improving between periods.
 This cyclical pattern is one of the most important diagnostic clues, and is often overlooked for many years.
+A BJOG 2024 study found diagnostic delay of over 5 years is common.
+Cyclical chest symptoms page →

 Book a Consultation →